PropelAuth/terraform-provider-propelauth/docs/resources/organization_configuration.md

 ### Optional

+- `allow_autojoin_by_domain` (Boolean) If true, users with the requisite permissions will be able to allow or disallow the ability for anyone with a matching email domain to join an organization.The default setting is true.
 - `customer_org_audit_log_settings` (Attributes) Settings for enabling whether and configuring how your customer organizations will have access to their own audit log.

 Note: This feature is only available for use by your customer organizations in non-test environments for some pricing plans. (see [below for nested schema](#nestedatt--customer_org_audit_log_settings))